French cruiser Primauguet (1882): Service history

-In February 1896, Primauguet briefly became the flagship of Captain Le Dô, after Bienmaime—who had by then been promoted to rear admiral—relinquished command of the Indian Ocean division to return home.
+In February 1896, Primauguet briefly became the flagship of Captain Le Dô, after Bienaimé—who had by then been promoted to rear admiral—relinquished command of the Indian Ocean division to return home.
 The previous month, Lapérouse was commissioned to relieve Primauguet there.
 After her sister arrived on station, Primauguet departed to be laid up at Toulon.
 The ship was then moved to Rochefort for a refit that was authorized on 11 January 1897; the work was to include re-boilering, but the plan was cancelled in June 1898 before work began.
 Primauguet remained out of service in reserve until she was struck from the naval register on 13 February 1901.
 She was briefly placed for sale before the navy rescinded the listing on 20 November so she could instead be used as a mooring hulk, a role she filled until 1906.
 She was then sold for scrap on 9 February 1907.